 - Improves quality of life

-- Saves healthcare costs
+- Saves healthcare costs 39

 CGA of overall health status begins with a screening process using simple, rapid, inexpensive, and internationally validated scales to rate cognitive function, functional status, walking, balance, and socio-economic status.

 CGA should also include a nutritional assessment since functional dependency and decreased general health status or quality of life correlate with poor nutritional status in older adults.
+41

-Prior to the 1990, CGA did not include nutrition assessment due to the lack of a validated and easily administered tool to evaluate nutrition assessment in the elderly.
-With the development of the Mini Nutritional Assessment (MNA®) in 1994 and a shorter screening form (MNA®-SF) in 2001, Health Care Professionals now have an easy to use, inexpensive, validated tool to quickly identify the elderly at risk of malnutrition and guide nutritional intervention. |
+Prior to 1990, CGA did not include nutrition due to the lack of a validated and easily administered tool to evaluate nutrition in the elderly.
+The development of the Mini Nutritional Assessment (MNA®)19 in 1994 and a shorter screening form (MNA®-SF)18 in 2001 provided healthcare professionals a validated tool to identify the elderly at risk of malnutrition and guide nutritional intervention.
+Now, with the revision and validation of the MNA®-SF as a stand-alone screening tool in 2009, clinicians can quickly identify those who are malnourished or at nutritional risk in less than 5 minutes.

 Overall Elements of Comprehensive Geriatric Assessment